 Is the Red Kite Push Me Fusion worth its price tag?

-At £299.99, it’s a very reasonable price for what you get.
+It’s a very reasonable price for what you get.
 I don’t know if I’d be quick to recommend it as it wasn’t the best quality, plus the tyres seemed fragile, but I do think it’s good value for money – no frills but functional, and you can’t ask for much more than that.

 Where can I buy the Red Kite Push Me Fusion travel system?